bigdatabr/deirokay/docs/source/concepts/statements.rst

 type.
 They are:

 - **type**: It defines the statement type itself, so it cannot be used as a parameter name.
 Should be set to *custom* in case of custom statements, and the statement class location should be declared in **location**.

-- **severity**: Set a severity level for a statement in case of failure .
+- **severity**: Set a severity level for a statement in case of failure.
   It must be an integer value, conventionally from 1 (minimal) to 5 (critical).
-In one use case, you could create several similar statements setting different threshold levels for a statement parameter , each one with a different severity level.
+In one use case, you could create several similar statements setting different threshold levels for a statement parameter, each one with a different severity level.

 - **location**: When declaring a custom statement, this key specifies where the statement class is stored, and what is the class name.

 How Statements are processed